 Wintery waterfalls in Buttermere Valley

 Slate grey skies, wet rock gleaming like mica, and the exhilarating rush of white water hurling itself into space.
-The elemental joy of being outside in the winter rain, sleet and snow is the joy of knowing that you’re truly alive.
+Bring a touch of drama to your winter walks in the Lake District with the waterfalls of the Buttermere Valley.

 The Lake District is famous for its rain, and the silver lining it brings is that the waterfalls achieve a majesty and a raw power that they only rarely achieve in summer.
 Tiny crevices in the rock that would normally pass unnoticed suddenly blaze out a stark white against the dark ground as the water turns every gill and crack and chimney into a cascade that lasts only as long as the shower.